About Us

 Marisa Gaetz

 Marisa is a 4th year PhD student in Mathematics at MIT.
-She works on solutions to mass incarceration with TEJI via education and technology.
+She works on solutions to mass incarceration via education and technology.

 ...